Who this course is for:

 According to statistics from authoritative sources, up to 50% of people will receive a psychiatric diagnosis at some stage of their lives.
 That is a lot of people, people who could benefit from a more holistic understanding and service than is currently to case.

 How the course works:

-I am launching this course at the beginning of October 2017.
 I will be adding course material regularly, mostly on a weekly basis, several times per month.

 The primary format of the course material is audio-visual.
 Where appropriate, slides used in presentations will also be made available to you.

 Once registered, you can access the course material online whenever you wish.

 You can be in contact with me as much or as little as you like, through the comments sections within module, or by email.

 erry's own life experiences and his life as a mental health activist, medical doctor, psychotherapist and mental health author have brought him to a level of understanding of mental health that is unusual if not indeed exceptional.